0xMordecai/docker-by-example/building-and-managing-Docker-images/main.md

 • **Combine multiple commands to create as few layers as possible**.
 Avoid multiple consecutive RUN directives.
 Instead, combine them into a single RUN directive using the && clauses.
 This will help reduce the overall container footprint.

 • **Only add the required files within your container**.
 Your container does not need the heavyweight package managers and the Go toolkit while running your containers if you have already compiled the code into a binary.

+**Docker images are traditionally built using a sequence of steps specified in the Dockerfile**.
+But as we already know, **Docker is DevOps-compliant and uses config management practices from the beginning**.